Python-PyQt/PyQt6-Docs/docs/installation.rst

 Wheels are the standard Python packaging format for pure Python or binary extension modules such as PyQt6.
-Wheels are provide for 64-bit Windows, 64-bit macOS and 64-bit Linux.
+Wheels are provide for 64-bit Windows, 64-bit macOS (Intel and ARM) and 64-bit Linux.
 These correspond to the platforms for which The Qt Company provide binary installers.

 Wheels are installed using Python's :program:`pip` program.